uchicago-library/add_images_to_iiif_record/README.md

 ## Introduction

 This is a command-line application meant to make it simple and fast to add a simple set of IIIF image links to an existing metadata-only IIIF Presentation record.
-The intended audience is developers working in a library that is beginning to integrate IIIF into their digital collections and that may have a firm divorce between digital collections files and MARC metadata capture about cultural heritage objects.
+The intended audience is developers working in a library that is beginning to integrate IIIF into their digital collections and that may have a firm separation between digital collections files and MARC metadata capture about cultural heritage objects.

 ## Quickstart